Mudd the Student

-Yoon Seung-min (Korean: 윤승민; born January 23, 2000), known professionally as Mudd the Student (Korean: 머드 더 스튜던트; stylized as Mudd the student), is a South Korean rapper and singer-songwriter.
+Yoon Seung-min (Korean: 윤승민; born January 23, 2000), known professionally as Mudd the Student (Korean: 머드 더 스튜던트; stylized as Mudd the student), is a South Korean rapper, singer, producer and songwriter.
 He first garnered attention when he appeared on the rap competition TV show Show Me the Money 10 in 2021.

 Early life

 Yoon Seung-min was born on January 23, 2000, in Anyang, Gyeonggi and grew up in Gijang, Busan.
 In 2019, he applied to the Vans "Musician Wanted" contest and was selected as the Top 5.
 Later that year, he moved to Seoul to pursue his music career.

 He adopted the stage name "Mudd the Student" because he likes how "Mudd" sounds and "Student" reflects his motto that everything has something to learn from.

 Career

-2019-2021: Show Me the Money 10
+2019–2021: Show Me the Money 10

 In December 2019, Mudd the Student released his debut mixtape Mudd.

 In June 2021, he released his debut EP Field Trip.
 In October 2021, he appeared on the rap competition TV show Show Me the Money 10 where he released the single "Breathe" with rappers Anandelight, Unofficialboyy, Be'O, and Geegooin.
 It became his most successful single, peaking at number one on the Gaon Digital Chart.
 He also released the singles "Moss" and "Dissonance" on the show and finished in the Top 8.